Fuss–Catalan number

 They are named after N. I. Fuss and Eugène Charles Catalan.

-In some publications this equation is sometimes referred to as Two-parameter Fuss–Catalan numbers or Raney numbers.
+In some publications this equation is sometimes referred to as two-parameter Fuss–Catalan numbers or Raney numbers.
 The implication is the single-parameter Fuss-Catalan numbers are when $\,r=1\,$ and $\,p=2\,$.

 Uses

 The Fuss-Catalan represents the number of legal permutations or allowed ways of arranging a number of articles, that is restricted in some way.
-This means that they are related to the Binomial Coefficient.
-The key difference between Fuss-Catalan and the Binomial Coefficient is that there are no "illegal" arrangement permutations within Binomial Coefficient, but there are within Fuss-Catalan.
+This means that they are related to the binomial coefficient.
+The key difference between Fuss-Catalan and the binomial coefficient is that there are no "illegal" arrangement permutations within the binomial coefficient, but there are within Fuss-Catalan.
 An example of legal and illegal permutations can be better demonstrated by a specific problem such as balanced brackets (see Dyck language).

 A general problem is to count the number of balanced brackets (or legal permutations) that a string of m open and m closed brackets forms (total of 2m brackets).
 By legally arranged, the following rules apply: